mrkbrts/vu-paih-group6/README.md

 Decision trees and clinical guidelines aligned on BMI, glucose, insulin, pregnancies, and blood pressure.
 However, they differed on sleep, prediabetes, and overlooked symptoms like thirst and weight loss.

 ## About the Code-Base and the Decision Trees 🧑‍💻
-*📝 The code-bade is made avaliable for grading purposes.*
+*📝 The code-base and research paper is made avaliable for grading purposes.*

 This repository uses the SKLearn library to perform a Decision Tree Classifier for the diagnosis of Diabetes Mellitus Type 2 (DM-2).
 Here's a brief overview of the steps:
 1. Import the necessary libraries (Pandas, NumPy, SKLearn).